Liberty University Honor Societies

 Why should I join an Honor Society?

 Honor Societies are completely optional.
-However, being a member emphasizes leadership, academic excellence, and character that can give you an edge on your resume for future employers.
-As a member of an honor society, you will also have the opportunity to make connections with other students and professionals who share your same interests and goals.
+However, being a member emphasizes leadership, academic excellence, and character that can give you an edge on your résumé for future employers.
+As a member of an honor society, you will also have the opportunity to make connections with other students and professionals who share the same interests and goals as you.

 How do I join an Honor Society?